uviclibraries/rstudio/basics-0.md

 <br>

+#### <u>Task 1.0:</u> Create new Project

+In the top left corner of your screen, click the File dropdown menu, then "New Project"

+Select "New Directory" > "New Project"

+In the "Directory Name" field, enter "DSC_RIntro"

+Click "Browse" to choose where to store this project on your computer.

+You do not need to save this periodically.

 #### <u>Task 1.1:</u> Open RStudio and get familiar with the interface

 by identifying the 4 windows and switching between the tabs.